 It is best if training takes place in a situation close to that where health workers will work.
 Closeness in distance is convenient.
 But closeness in terms of community setting is essential.
 Village health workers are best trained in a village.
-That way, they can practice solving problems and carrying out activities under conditions much like those in their own communities.
+That way, much like those in their own communities.